Mustard – In ancient and modern medicine

 India produces an average of 6 million metric tons of rapeseed (mainly from B. juncea and B. campestris.
 Canada produces 200,759 metric tons of mustard seed and has 57 percent (141,660 metric tons) of the global market share, followed by Nepal, Ukraine, and Myanmar.
 According to 2010 FAO estimates, Nepal produced 149,625, Ukraine 64,400, and Myanmar 58,300 metric tons of seed.
 However, the high erucic acid content in Indian mustard oil makes it unsuitable for global export.
-Most importing countries have placed limits to amount of erucic acid in mustard.
+Most importing countries have placed limits on the amount of erucic acid in mustard.

 B juncea seed is a warming, stimulant herb with antibiotic effects.
 The medicinal properties of the species are similar to B. nigra.
 The seed is used in the treatment of tumors in China.
-The Chinese eat the leaves in soups to treat bladder ailments, inflammation, and hemorrhage.
+The Chinese eat the leaves in soups to treat bladder ailments, inflammation, and bleeding.
 The root is used as a galactagogue in Africa.
 The odor repels mosquitoes.
 In Java, the plant is used as an antisyphilitic emmenagogue.
-Leaves applied to the forehead are said to relieve headache.
+Leaves applied to the forehead are said to relieve headaches.
 B. juncea has hepatoprotective properties that may be useful for treating liver disease (Gupta et al., 2011).
-The aqueous seed extract of B. juncea has shown potent hypoglycemic activity in male albino rats, indicating antidiabetic use of the seed (Tirumalai et al., 2011).
+The aqueous seed extract of B. juncea has shown potent hypoglycemic activity in male albino rats, indicating antidiabetic use of the source (Tirumalai et al., 2011).